todbot/blink1/docs/blink1-mk2-tricks.md

       done

-Infinite Rainbow Using BATCH FILE in Windows
+Infinite Rainbow Using Batch file in Windows
 ------------------------------------------------------
 Use the new "--hsb" command to specify colors by HSB (hue, saturation, brightness) instead of the standard "--rgb" command.
 Note that the HSB-to-RGB conversion